mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

     by roughly twice the network latency between MaxScale and the database cluster.
 In addition, an extra SELECT statement is always executed on the primary which places some load on the server.

+* `fast_universal`

+  * A mix of `fast` and `universal`.
+This mode that guarantees that all SELECT statements always see the latest observable transaction state but unlike the `universal` mode that waits on the server to catch up, this mode behaves like `fast` and routes the query to the current primary if no replicas are available that have caught up.

+    This mode provides the same consistency guarantees of `universal` with a constant latency overhead of one extra roundtrip.
+However, this also puts the most load on the primary node as even a moderate write load can cause the GTIDs of replicas to lag too far behind.

 Before MaxScale 2.5.0, the `causal_reads` parameter was a boolean parameter.
 False values translated to `none` and true values translated to